TDA283-compiler-construction/project/README.md

 | `-b (LLVM \| x86 \| x86_64)` | Test your LLVM/x86/x86_64 backend. |
 | `-x <extension> [, extensions ...]` | Test one or more extensions.       |

-As an example, the following tests the LLVM backend with extensions 'arrays1' and 'pointers' on the submission `partC-1.tar.gz`:
+As an example, the following tests the LLVM backend with extensions `arrays1` and `pointers` on the submission `partC-1.tar.gz`:

     python3 tester.py -b LLVM -x arrays1 pointers partC-1.tar.gz